jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

 The importance of organizing the metadata of the data sources has a direct impact on the usability of the platform.
 To master the metadata of the data sources need to talk about three components; domains, business glossary, and tags.

-- **Domains** are collections of related data assets associated with a specific part of your organization, such as the Marketing department."
+- **Domains** are collections of related data assets associated with a specific part of your organization, such as the Marketing department.
 Get a further explanation of domains in DataHub [here](https://datahubproject.io/docs/domains/).
 - **Business glossary** can organize data assets using a shared vocabulary.
 The glossaries provide a framework for defining a standardized set of data concepts and then associating them with the physical assets that exist within your data ecosystem.
 Get a further explanation of the business glossary in DataHub [here](https://datahubproject.io/docs/glossary/business-glossary).
 - **Tags** are also useful for organizing metadata, but there is not a strict policy on how to use them.
 They can be used to e.g. add versioning to an entity, or whether an entity is a legacy and to classify the several environments data assets can live in.
 Get a further explanation on tags in DataHub [here](https://datahubproject.io/docs/tags).